-At Rebecca Resnik & Associates, Dr. Halpern provides evaluation and therapy services.
+In her therapeutic work at Rebecca Resnik & Associates, Dr. Halpern primarily provides evaluation and therapy services.
 Dr. Halpern focuses foremost on building a nurturing, supportive, honest, and empathic interpersonal therapeutic relationship with every patient, including those she evaluates.
 When appropriate, Dr. Halpern enjoys collaborating not only with family members, but also with other providers (i.e. doctors, teachers), to provide the highest possible level of care, and to promote health, growth, and stability.

 EDUCATION: Brandeis University, B.A.
 Magna Cum Laude in Sociology and Certification in Elementary Education in 2000; George Washington University, Doctorate in Professional Psychology (Psy.D.) in 2008